jacklee1792/BWBot/README.md

 # BWBot
-BWBot is a Discord bot written in Python 3 for querying Hypixel Bedwars stats and many othe functions.
+BWBot is a Discord bot written in Python 3 for querying Hypixel Bedwars stats and many other functions.

 ![Screenshot](screenshot.png)